dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 _gl.BindBuffer(BufferTargetARB.ArrayBuffer, _vbo);
 ```

 Much like the VAO, we need to first generate the buffer, and then bind it.
 Unlike vertex arrays, however, buffers need to be bound to a **target**.
+This allows you to bind buffers to different targets at the same time.
 Some of the more common targets include:

 * `ArrayBuffer` - The vertex buffer target (which is what we're using here).
-* `ElementArrayBuffer` - The index buffer target (which you'll see later).
+* `ElementArrayBuffer` - The element array buffer target (which you'll see later).
 * `UniformBuffer` - A uniform buffer, not used in this tutorial, but we'll get to it in a later tutorial.

 In this case, we're binding to `ArrayBuffer` since we're creating a vertex buffer.